CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Detecting and Verifying Cycles

-Algorithmically, \( \rlnm{Subst} \) is only used as a matching function in a goal directed manner.
+Algorithmically, \( \rlnm{Subst} \) is only used as a matching function in a goal-directed manner.
 The task of generating useful lemmas is a non-trivial and orthogonal concern~\cite{johansson2019lemma}.
 For a given goal equation \( \Gamma \vdash M \doteq N \), any subterms that are instances of the left- or right-hand side of an existing node are considered and the goal is rewritten accordingly, leaving the continuation premise as a new subgoal.
 Thus the lemma, i.e.\ the first premise of \( \rlnm{Subst} \), is always an equation that has already appeared in the tree, acting somewhat like an induction hypothesis.

-There is a significant difference between using \( \rlnm{Subst} \) as a matching function than the usual structural rules --- substitution doesn't completely close a branch of the derivation tree into a cycle but leaves a new subgoal, i.e.\ the continuation, which must also be solved.
+There is a significant novelty in using \( \rlnm{Subst} \) as a matching function not present in the \textsc{Cyclist} system --- it doesn't completely close a branch of the derivation tree into a cycle but leaves a new subgoal, i.e.\ the continuation, which must also be solved.

-\subsection{Refining substitution}
+\subsection{Refining Substitution}